RocketChat/docs-old/bots/bots-architecture/README.md

 ## How Bots Architecture works

-Bot creators design the bot's logic with the help of the framework they are familiar with.
+Bot creators design the bot's logic with the help of their favorite framework.
-This logic defines different conversational patterns that the bot should handle as well as the messages that the bot should respond to.
+This logic defines behavioral interaction with users, giving the bot context-awareness.
+Context-awareness helps the bot to identify user's intents, understand what the user is looking for so that they can simulate more personalized human-like conversation.

-Once the bot has been programmed to respond to user's messages, it can be connected to live users on the Rocket.Chat host, so that it can do its job.
-To make this connection, bot creators use adapters that can translate the logic defined via the framework's means and rules to the format that the Rocket.Chat host understands.
-Adapters use Rocket.Chat SDK to communicate with the Rocket.Chat host.
+With the ability to listen to and respond to messages, the bot can be integrated into the Rocket.Chat host, so that it can engage with users in a conversational manner.
+To perform this connection, bot creators use adapters that can translate the logic defined via the framework's powers to the format that the Rocket.Chat host understands.
+Adapters use Rocket.Chat SDK methods to communicate with the Rocket.Chat host.

 ## Users and Bots